 You now know key signs to look for in an environment and in a woman’s body language and facial expressions.

 You also know what to do when she does seem open and how to roll into the conversation authentically.

 You even have an exit plan if things don’t go as well as you’d hoped (you get to leave as a bold gentleman).

-And if you’d like to get 5 exact environment-specific conversation starters for the best approach venues for introverted guys, then check out this free 3-page guide I put together especially for you as a Nick Notas reader.
+And if you’d like to get environment-specific conversation starters for the best approach venues for introverted guys, then check out my guide here.

 Sarah Jones is the founder of Introverted Alpha, the premier dating coaching company for introverted men.
 Introverted Alpha has been featured in Forbes, Cosmo, Business Insider, The Huffington Post, San Francisco Chronicle, and more.
 To get free training on attracting women naturally without being someone you’re not, made specially for Nick Notas readers, go here.